 The first one is focused on Youtubers, influencers, streamers and other content creators, as it allows you to monetize your videos uploaded to any social platform such as YouTube, Instagram, Facebook or Twitch.

 In addition, this license will also allow you to monetize your podcasts using the music and sound effects from Epidemic Sound’s extensive library, all without ever having to worry about copyright claims again.

-The other subscription plan – Business Subscription – is aimed at small and medium-sized businesses with up to 50 employees who want to increase their presence on social networks by creating corporate videos with background music.
+The other subscription plan – Commercial – is aimed at small and medium-sized businesses or agencies who want to increase their presence on social networks by creating corporate videos with background music.